 A credit or debit card decline occurs when the payment cannot be processed for a particular reason.
 The transaction can be declined by the payment gateway, the acquirer (or its processor) or most commonly the issuer.
 For more information, review the Resource: Credit and Debit Card Decline.

 A chargeback occurs when a cardholder disputes a certain charge posted to their account.
 It is usually a result of criminal fraud or friendly fraud, but may also occur due to merchant errors.
 For more information, refer to Resource: Credit and Debit Card Chargeback.
-To learn about preventing fraudulent credit card activity, see Fraud Prevention.
+To learn about preventing fraudulent credit card activity, see Bank Fraud Prevention.

 Refund methods are available for merchants that would like to refund a transaction previously processed in-person point of sale or online.
 Merchants should obtain the supervisor’s approval to authorize the refund.
 For more information, refer to Topic Overview: Issuing Refunds to Credit and Debit Cards.